vanshhgupta/vanshhgupta/README.md

 - 👋 Hi, I’m @vanshhgupta
 - 👀 I’m currently opting bachlors in techonolgy from DTU
-- 🌱 I’m currently learning coding languauges
+- 🌱 I’m currently learning java and c++

 <!---
 vanshhgupta/vanshhgupta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.